Powell Geographic Expedition of 1869: Journey

+Four wooden dories were specially constructed in Chicago by boatbuilder Thomas Bagley: the pilot boat, Emma Dean (named for Powell's wife, Emma Dean Powell), was 16 feet in length, built from pine, and steered with a custom-built tiller, while the other three boats (Maid of the Canyon, Kitty Clyde's Sister, and No Name) were each 21 feet long and built from oak.
+The boats, scientific instruments, and ten months of rations were transported to Green River Station in the Wyoming Territory by the Union Pacific Railroad, along the route of the first transcontinental railroad, which had been completed with the placement of the golden spike at Promontory Summit in nearby Utah Territory just two weeks prior to the launch of the expedition on May 24, 1869.

-Early on the Green River, the Powell Expedition lost one of their large freight boats, the No Name, at a rapids they named Disaster Falls, washing up on Disaster Island.
+Early on the Green River, the expedition lost one of their large freight boats, the No Name, at a rapids they named Disaster Falls, washing up on Disaster Island.
 No one was killed, but many crucial supplies were lost, including all of the expedition's barometers.
-Powell and his men managed to recover some of the barometers - they were the only means Powell had at his disposal to determine altitude.
+Powell and his men managed to recover some of the barometers – they were critical instruments, as they were the only means Powell had at his disposal to determine altitude.
 Knowing the altitude was essential for producing good maps, and it allowed Powell to estimate how much vertical drop remained before the journey's endpoint, which had a known elevation.
-The Powell expedition named many of the landmarks and geological features along the Green and Colorado rivers, including the Flaming Gorge, the Gates of Lodore (in what is now Dinosaur National Monument), and Glen Canyon.
+The Powell Expedition named many of the landmarks and geological features along the Green and Colorado rivers, including the Flaming Gorge, the Gates of Lodore (in what is now Dinosaur National Monument), and Glen Canyon.